 Arthritis, which is also called osteoarthritis, is a joint disease that affects dogs as well as people.
 Depending on several factors, there is a natural tendency for cartilage in the joints to break down.
 There are some dogs that are at a bigger risk than others.
 Factors that impact them are the size of the dog, breed of a dog and others.

-So how do you know if it might be arthritis in dogs?
-Research has found amazingly, 4 out of 5 dogs will have arthritis by age 8.
+Then how do you know if it might be arthritis in dogs?
+Unfortunately, our dogs can't talk to tell us.
+We know research has found amazingly, 4 out of 5 dogs will have arthritis by age 8.
 Even more staggering is that 1 out of 5 dogs will have arthritis by age 1.
 This is still a young dog.
 What do these staggering statistics tell us?
 Simply: this is not just an old dog problem.

 If you suspect your pet with mobility issues, check out the new Arthritis Checklist.
 It’s a quick review of what to look for with your dog.
 While this isn’t a tool that officially diagnoses arthritis, it is meant for you to know what to look for.
 As always, you can discuss this further with your veterinarian.
 Download the FREE Arthritis in Dogs Checklist now by clicking on the button below.

-You can also find out more information with the following articles:
+You can also find out more information here: